Charity launches Grief Run Clubs to connect those who have lost loved ones

 They will take place in London once a month.

-A running club aiming to connect people dealing with grief has been launched.
+A running club aiming to connect people dealing with grief has been launched with the help of TV presenter Jenni Falconer.

 Marie Curie and running community Run Your Mind have set up Grief Run Clubs, which will take place once a month from January to April in London.